ComicBurduli/first-JS-Group-Project-.-my-work-/README.md

 # first-JS-Group-Project-.-my-work-
-this is my first js project . using html css and javascript , bootstrap , API
+this is my first javascript project . using html css and javascript , bootstrap .
+API  . it is a first experience in web development .